 Ramadan is a month-long observance by Muslims.
 The Islamic calendar is a lunar calendar, so it changes in relation to the Gregorian calendar.
-Ramadan in 2014 will start on Saturday, June 28th and will continue for 30 days until Monday, July 28th.
+In 2017, Ramadan begins on May 26th and ends on June 25th..
 You can find the dates for future years here.

 I thought a “The Best…” list would be useful to share resources on this observance that would be accessible to English Language Learners.

 You might also be interested in The Best Websites To Learn About Various Religions & English.

 Here are my choices for The Best Sites To Teach and Learn About Ramadan (and are accessible to English Language Learners):

 The CBBC Newsround has a very accessible explanation of the month.

 The History Channel has an extensive site on Ramadan, including multimedia.